apache/causeway-site/content/components/objectstores/jdo/services/isisjdosupport-service.md

 ## Accessing the JDO `PersistenceManager`

-Isis currently only supports JDO named queries.
-If you require more flexibility than this, eg for dynamically constructed queries, then the `IsisJdoSupport` interface can be used to obtain access to the underlying JDO `PersistenceManager`.
+Apache Isis provides a simplified API on top of only supports JDO, and so does not support all of JDO's features.
+For example, Isis (currently) only supports named queries.
+If you require more flexibility than this, eg for dynamically constructed queries, then the service provides access to the underlying JDO `PersistenceManager` API.

 For example: